Do-It-Yourself Market Research

 Before I ask my customers anything, I need to have the market research process clear in my mind.
 How many customers would have to express an interest in the service to make it worth my while to continue researching the possibility?
 Set the market research criteria beforehand, as in, "at least 50 percent of customers need to show an interest in a blind and drape cleaning service or there's no point in moving to the next stage of my market research".

 The amount of market research you do is limited only by your time (if you're doing it yourself) or your budget (if you hire someone else to do it).
-But market research is necessary at all stages of a business's life if you want continued success.
+If you manage to amass a lot of data from your market research, you might want to consider using a Marketing Information System to help you crunch the data and generate meaningful analyses.
+In any case, market research is necessary at all stages of a business's life if you want continued success.
 Only market research can truly keep us in touch with what's most important - our customers, and their needs and desires.